sag-private-cloud/private-cloud-factory/README.md

   - DOCKER_REGISTRY (var) - Your container registry server
   - DOCKER_USER (secret) - Username for your container registry
   - DOCKER_PASSWORD (secret) - Password/token for your container registry

+# Usage
+- Use the template by clicking "Use this template" at the top and specify the new repository name
+- (Optional) Modify the ./github/workflows/cicd.yml if you need container or deployment specifics:
+  - The env/PACKAGES value with the list of Software AG packages that you need on top of the base runtime
+  - The application properties